mfornace/nupack-docs-dev/sources/examples.md

 2. [Design](https://github.com/mfornace/nupack-documentation/blob/docs/notebooks/Design.ipynb)
 3. [Conversion from NUPACK 3](https://github.com/mfornace/nupack-documentation/blob/docs/notebooks/ConversionFromNUPACK3.ipynb)

-## TODO: Other?
+!!!todo

-**TODO** Currently the above links are to github, but we can switch to nbviewer once they're public.
+    Currently the above links are to github, but we can switch to nbviewer once they're public.
 You may need to sign into GitHub to see the above links.